coolpalani/samplecode3927/README.md

 kubectl get ingress samplecode3927-ingress --watch
 ```

-Even after the IP is assigned, it can take a few minutes for the full path to be setup.
+Note: Even after the IP is assigned, it can still take a few minutes for the full path to be setup.

 Hit the NGINX service